PotatoLC/PotatoLC/README.md

 ## Coding, Creativity, and Tech Love 🖥️⌨️
-Furthermore, I feel very comfortable in the Linux environment, handling different distributions like Kali and Ubuntu, and I am deeply passionate about the exciting world of cybersecurity.
+Furthermore, I feel very comfortable in the Linux environment, handling different distributions like Kali \uf327, Parrot and Ubuntu, and I am deeply passionate about the exciting world of cybersecurity.
 I am always on the lookout to learn new technologies and skills to excel in my field.